-The Bronson School of Nursing at Western Michigan University offers an online Bachelor of Science in Nursing R.N.-B.S.N. progression track curriculum, specifically designed to accommodate the needs and schedules of working nurses.
+The Bronson School of Nursing at Western Michigan University offers an online Bachelor of Science in Nursing R.N.-B.S.N. program, specifically designed to accommodate the needs and schedules of working nurses.
 You can complete this program in two years or fewer.
-This program is available to registered nurses graduating from an associate or diploma program.
+This program is available to registered nurses who have graduated from an associate or diploma program.

 You will be awarded 30 credits toward your WMU bachelor's degree for prior learning and for passing your NCLEX exam.
 This allows for flexibility in completing WMU's general education requirements.
 If not taken at WMU, general education requirements may be satisfied through completion of the Michigan Transfer Agreement or by taking the transfer equivalencies at a community college.
 Pre/co-requisite courses also may be taken at a community college.
 You can visit transfer equivalencies at wmich.edu/transfer/credit.